 I like hard SF and no longer mind fantasy / soft SF that much.

-# = I will read anything they ever publish
+"*" means I will read anything they ever publish "X" means deceased

 He has a really distinctive style, and you have to work pretty hard to figure out what's going on.
 Similar to Gibson.
-I first read *Blindsight* and was impressed.
-Then *Echopraxia* and was like, whoah this guy really has it together.
+I first read Blindsight and was impressed.
+Then Echopraxia and was like, whoah this guy really has it together.
 He must read the same blogs as me.
-Went back and read *Rifters* and thought it was pretty great too.
+Went back and read Rifters and thought it was pretty great too.
 But wow, this guy has a dark view of the human condition.
 He needs more Darwinian Happiness...
 I've been told the rest of the Rifters books aren't as good, but will try them anyway.
-He also has a bunch of short stories up on his site which I'll read.
+He also has a bunch of short stories up on his site which I read, and there were some standouts.
+His later work (after 2010) is also really great about the nature of consciousness and intelligence.

 Sort of like Greg Egan - really hard SF from a physicist.
-They are readable, but he is not quite as trippy or quite as good of a writer as some other authors.
+They are readable, but he is not quite as trippy as Egan.
 Still, pretty good.
 (Later) I have gone back and read a bunch of his short stories and can't help but be impressed.
 He has a long term future of humanity built out, which is pretty different than what anybody else has done, and is consistent, too.
 A lot of the stories were pretty touching... it's the story of human individuals being transformed into a greater, cultural organism trying to take over the universe.
-But each "cell" still has its own independence and consciousness... so it's offers millions of stories from the various times & jobs existing there.
+But each "cell" still has its own independence and consciousness... so it offers millions of stories from the various times & jobs existing there.
+Some unforgettable images of humans being just molecules in a gigantic swath of humanity gradually taking over the universe.
+He touches on cultural evolution occasionally, and how this environment could change us beyond recognition - but I'd have liked to see more of that.
+He has another separate strand of physics-based life explorations that can be really silly and fun.
+Compared to Egan's physics-based explorations, they're way more interesting.
+He also isn't very concerned with inserting politically correct identity politics into every story.

 If you ever want to enjoy "normal" SF again, don't read Vinge.
 I compare all the SF I read to him now, and almost nothing stands up.
 It's thoughtful, exciting galaxy spanning human-alien interaction/deserted island/introducing-modern-tech-to-ancient-cultures stuff.
 Deepness in the Sky is probably my favorite SF novel, I read that and Fire upon the Deep twice they were so good.
 I'm getting ready to read deepness again.
 I haven't reread things like this since I was a kid.
 I've been waiting for the next one to come out for a couple years now, but no luck.
 Vinge also thought of the idea of the technological singularity, a massive compounding increase in machine intelligence beyond which prediction is impossible.
 Once we make AIs, we teach them to make themselves smarter, and they will rapidly become godlike.
 I'm reading his earlier stuff now.
 The Peace War was interesting but not major.
 Some good ideas but the technology he introduced was really amazing.
 I can't imagine how you would live in a world with bobbling technology, even once people got their freedom.
 Still, it's a good post apocalyptic rebuilding society book.
 The Witling was pretty interesting.
 Very physicsy, but definitely Vinge.
 Really short, lots of action.
 Like a good pulp.
 Annoyingly complex character names, though.